cambrozak/bpl001/doc/00-lesson-plan.md

 USB 3.0 and 'high power' ports will power the Zumo, but will not upload code.

+##Setup a consistent User Profile
+The 'Patron' User Profile will be used by students, be sure to perform these setup steps as the Patron user.

 ##Install IDE
 Arduino IDE Download and instructions<br>
 https://www.arduino.cc/en/Main/Software